Distinct714/Python_Reviewer/README.md

 # CONCEPTS OF PYTHON
+This repository is for academic purposes to expand knowledge.
 Explore more about Python as your Programming Language.

 # PYTHON BASICS
 Topics: